 - Dr Stuart Parsons.
 Acoustic species identification using artificial neural networks, echolocation call structure and its relationship with flight ecology.
-Now an academic at the University of Auckland.
+Now Head of Biological Sciences at Queensland Institute of Technology.

 - Dr Michael Pocock.
 Interactions between agricultural management, biodiversity and life history: insectivorous mammals and their prey as bioindicators.

 - Richard Shaw.
 Simulation of bat echolocation (Robat Project).